MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Moreover, even if the media was invulnerable to sector-level errors, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, administrative error, etc.).
 As shown in the next section, multiple copies in multiple independent locations are necessary to safeguard documents against this type of large-scale loss.

-# Commandment X: Protect Against a Wide Range of Conditions
+# Recommendation: Protect Against a Wide Range of Conditions

 ### What Range of Storage Error Rates Should We Consider?